Delapouite/tak.hs/README.md

 `stack exec tak-exe` to launch the game
-`stack exec tak-exe -- --colors` to launch the game with colors
+`stack exec tak-exe -- --colors` to launch the game with colors `stack exec tak-exe -- --big`    to launch the game with full stacks displayed in overview

 ### Size of the board